Stellarium/stellarium/README_RaspberryPi.txt

 EGLFS: OpenGL windows cannot be mixed with others.
 Aborted

+This also occurs if launched from the command line.
+In this case, system returns to command line prompt but keyboard is deactivated.

 Some explanation is here, and may be another thing to consider in Qt5.4 porting. http://comments.gmane.org/gmane.comp.lib.qt.user/11116